 Associate Professor of Lawyering Skills

-Professor Rankin currently teaches lawyering skills, including applied legal analysis, legal research and writing, and general principles of trial and appellate procedure and advocacy.
-She has nearly a decade of experience in private practice at major law firms such as Kirkland & Ellis, LLP and Sidley Austin, LLP, where she specialized in complex litigation.
-Professor Rankin also gained an in-house perspective, serving as assistant general counsel for a national accounting firm.
+Professor Rankin currently teaches lawyering skills, including applied legal analysis, legal research and writing, general principles of trial and appellate procedure and advocacy, and homeless rights advocacy.
+She is also the founder and Director of the Homeless Rights Advocacy Project at the Korematsu Center.
+Professor Rankin has nearly a decade of experience in private practice at major law firms such as Kirkland & Ellis, LLP and Sidley Austin, LLP, where she specialized in complex litigation.
+She also gained an in-house perspective, serving as assistant general counsel for a national accounting firm.

 Seattle University School of Law